alphagov/scala-router/README.md

 To configure mongodb enter the following in a shell:

-`cd mongodb
+    cd mongodb
-./dev-router-mongo.sh`
+    ./router-single-node.sh

 To build and run the router itself, enter the following in a shell:

-`cd router-spike
     ./sbt
     test
-jetty-run`
+    jetty-run

 You should now have a scala router running on port 8080 on your local machine.

 # To run the performance tests

 Install jmeter somewhere.

-`cd router-performance-tests/jmeter-tests
+    cd router-performance-tests/jmeter-tests
-JMETER_HOME=path-to-jmeter-home ./run-performance-tests.sh`
+    JMETER_HOME=path-to-jmeter-home ./run-performance-tests.sh